-By modulating both the iBR and throttle levers simultaneously, reverse thrust can be more precisely controlled.
+By modulating throttle lever, reverse thrust can be more precisely controlled.
 Too much RPM will create water turbulence and reduce reverse efficiency.

-NOTE: Engine power will be reduced to idle whenever the iBR lever position is changed.
+NOTE: Engine power will be limited whenever the iBR lever position is changed.

 Release the iBR lever to end reverse operation.